nitesh-ratre/portfolio/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+#Readme
+This is a digital portfolio website to showcase my academics and professional achievements